microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 In addition to the current in-order tab list, namely `vector<shared_ptr<Tab>> _tabs`, we'll add `vector<weak_ptr<Tab>> _mruTabs` to represent the tabs in Most Recently Used order.
 `_mruTabs` will use `weak_ptr` because the tab switcher doesn't actually own the tabs, the `_tabs` vector does.
+Updating `_mruTabs` is as simple as finding the tab pointer in the vector, and just picking up and placing it in front of the vector.

 We'll create a new class `TabSwitcherControl` inside of TerminalPage, which will be initialized with a `vector<>&`.
 This is because it'll take in either `_tabs` or `_mruTabs` depending on what order the user would like the tabs to be displayed.